TBrockmeyer/courses-participation-api/README.md

 Update course phase of a user's current course participation
 <br/>`http -a admin:admin PUT http://127.0.0.1:8000/participations/update/1/ participation_course_id=1 participation_course_phase=1`
 <br/>`http -a admin:admin PUT http://127.0.0.1:8000/participations/update/1/ participation_course_id=1 participation_course_phase=2`
-<br/>The primary key int:pk, here "1", is the participation_id; it can be determined by getting the user's currently valid course participation, see paragraph above
+<br/>The primary key int:pk, here "1", is the participation_id; it can be determined by getting the user's currently valid course participation, see paragraph above.
+The participation_course_id needs to be the same course_id as the user is currently in, and the participation_course_phase shall be the new phase the user is entering.

 Delete participation (kick user from course)
 <br/>`http -a admin:admin DELETE http://127.0.0.1:8000/participations/admindelete/ user_id=1`